tayganr/purviewlab/modules/module01.md

 ## :dart: Objectives

-Create an Azure Purview account using the Azure portal.
+* Create an Azure Purview account using the Azure portal.
+* Provide users the necessary level of access to Azure Purview's data plane.

 ## Table of Contents